helm/charts/incubator/unbound/README.md

 ## Configuring as an upstream resolver for kube-dns

-To configure unbound to act as an upstream resolver for kube-dns edit the `kube-dns` configmap in the kube-system namespace to add the `stubDomains` value as shown below:
+To configure unbound to act as an upstream resolver for kube-dns edit the `kube-dns` configmap in the kube-system namespace to add the `stubDomains` value as shown below.
+The forwarding address for the domain should be set to the cluster IP of the unbound service.

 ```yaml
 apiVersion: v1